Chiral kinetic theory of anomalous transport induced by torsion: Introduction

 Kinetic theory provides a convenient framework for describing transport phenomena.
 For chiral fermions, the effect of chiral anomaly has been incorporated \cite{Stephanov:2012ki,Son2012Kinetic} in this theory via the Berry curvature; see \cite{xiao2010berry} for a review of earlier work on Berry curvature effects on transport.
 In the resulting chiral kinetic theory, Weyl cones are described as momentum-space monopoles of Berry curvature.
 In the presence of an external magnetic field, the combined effect of the momentum-space monopoles and magnetic field is the modification of the density matrix in the phase space, resulting in the anomalous Hall effect and the CME \cite{Stephanov:2012ki,Son2012Kinetic,Chen:2012ca,Dwivedi:2013dea,Basar:2013qia,Basar:2013iaa,Manuel:2013zaa,Chen:2014cla,Gorbar:2016ygi,Kharzeev:2016sut}.

-In this paper, our goal is to construct a chiral kinetic theory for Weyl systems under torsion.
+In this paper, our goal is to construct a chiral kinetic theory for Weyl materials under a mechanical twist, i.e. Saint-Venant torsion.
+We focus on a twisted crystal under non-uniform strain, similar to the case studied in \cite{grushin2016inhomogeneous}.
 We will first show that the effect of dynamical, time-dependent deformations on chiral fermions can be captured by Berry curvature in phase space (coordinate and momentum spaces combined).
 This quantity has been introduced and used before in a variety of problems involving chirality and spatially inhomogeneous backgrounds \cite{sundaram1999wave,volovik2003universe,xiao2005berry,freimuth2013phase}.
 In our problem, Berry curvature in phase space emerges because the spatially inhomogeneous, time-dependent deformations change the distribution of the fermions both in coordinate and momentum spaces.
 We then derive the generalized chiral kinetic equations (\ref{eq:kineq4}) describing the effect of deformations on transport of chiral fermions, both with and without external electromagnetic fields.
 The corresponding anomaly equation (\ref{eq:kineq3}) has, as a source of chirality, an exterior derivative of the phase-space Berry curvature.
-Since it measures the charge of the Berry monopole in phase space, we call it the ``monopole charge function".
+Since it measures the charge of the Berry monopole in phase space, we call it the "monopole charge function".